Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Theoretical background

 \section{Theoretical background}

 The consistency tests to be considered in this work are motivated by various alternatives to the $\Lambda$CDM model that have been proposed in the literature.
-We consider deviations from this baseline model ranging from simple modifications of the expansion history, to models whose common feature is the relaxation of either the assumption of isotropy or that of spatial homogeneity of the Universe, or both.
+We consider deviations from this baseline model that range from simple modifications of the expansion history to models whose common feature is the relaxation of either the assumption of isotropy or that of spatial homogeneity of the Universe, or both.

-As an example of the first category concerning modifications of the expansion history, we focus in this work on the CPL parametrization of dark energy (DE), where the equation of state parameter $w$ for this component deviates from the constant $w=-1$ value that it takes in $\Lambda$CDM and is allowed to vary with redshift.
-In this parametrization, the DE equation of state parameter is given by \citep{Chevallier:2000qy,Linder:2002et} \be w(z) = w_0 + w_a \, \frac{z}{1+z}\, , \ee with $w_0$ and $w_a$ free parameters.
+\paragraph{CPL.} As an example of the first category concerning modifications of the expansion history, we focus on the CPL parameterization of dark energy (DE), where the equation-of-state parameter $w$ for this component deviates from the constant $w=-1$ value that it takes in $\Lambda$CDM and is allowed to vary with redshift.
+In this parameterization, the DE equation-of-state parameter is given by \citep{Chevallier:2000qy,Linder:2002et} \be w(z) = w_0 + w_a \, \frac{z}{1+z}\, , \ee where $w_0$ and $w_a$ are free parameters.

-Concerning the second category, which contains models that relax the assumption of isotropy or spatial homogeneity of the Universe, for our purposes in this work the possible alternatives may be grouped under five phenomenological approaches to modify the aforementioned hypotheses.
+In the second category, which contains models that relax the assumption of isotropy or spatial homogeneity of the Universe, possible alternatives for our purposes may be grouped into five phenomenological approaches to modify the hypotheses described above.

-The first is a simple deviation from the Copernican principle, whose effect is non-perturbative.
-Its origin could be the presence of a big attractor affecting the observer's position.
-A typical observer will measure a large dipole or other multipoles in the cosmic microwave background (CMB) spectrum due to the change in its peculiar velocity with respect to the CMB frame, but also due to changes in the gradients of the expansion rate and the divergence of the shear constructed from the two now-measured directional Hubble parameters.
+\paragraph{Dipole.} The first phenomenological approach is a simple deviation from the Copernican principle, whose effect is nonperturbative.
+Its origin might be the presence of a strong attractor affecting the observer's position.
+A typical observer will measure a high dipole or other multipoles in the cosmic microwave background (CMB) spectrum due to the change in its peculiar velocity with respect to the CMB frame \citep[see][]{Naselsky:2011jp}, but also due to changes in the gradients of the expansion rate and the divergence of the shear constructed from the two now-measured directional Hubble parameters; see \citet{Valkenburg:2012td}.